Blockchain Technology Explained

 Here is the process taken to record new transactions:

 Step 1.
 Details and digital signatures are recorded.
 Step 2.
-Nodes in the network verify details of transaction.
+Nodes in the network verify details of transactions.
 Step 3.
 The verified details are recorded and added to a block (a unique hash is created for this block, and this block also includes the hash of the previous block.
 Step 4.
 The new block is added to the chain of blocks.
 The image below illustrates these steps.

 A consensus algorithm is an algorithm (math equation) that the nodes/users of a blockchain network use to verify the transactions happening on the network.
 The two most popular consensus algorithms are proof of work (POW) and proof of stake (POS).